selbekk/react-christmas/content/2018/certificates-and-revocation.md

     body: It's clear that someone is downloading CRLs because Cloudflare are spending half a million dollars a month to serve CRLs.

 ---
-As a follow-up to Tia Feirings article on certificates we present an article on how to manage the certificates when they are issued.
+As a follow-up to Tia Firings [article](https://security.christmas/2018/2) on certificates we present an article on how to manage the certificates when they are issued.

 Managing certificates and keys is a difficult task with many pitfalls.
 Without proper lifecycle management it will quickly scale to something that is unmanageable.
 An old saying is that **_If a certificate got issued, it will have to be rotated_**.
 Cisco has stated that they use on average more than four hours per certificate , just maintaining and rotating it.
 This is on top of the fact that manual management is more prone to human error, which in turn results in security and operational risk.